EricTtTtT/Verilog-Record/README.md

 # Verilog-Record
 These projects are my homework.
-If you have any suggestion, feel free to contact me.